by Jor-El Godsey, President

-We are seeking a Managing Editor (PH News)/Content Writer (HBI) for a part time role, 20 - 25 hours per week, that will be an integral part of our Communications and Marketing team.
+We are seeking a Programmer/Developer who will help us evolve our Next Level center management software to the next level.
 All activities/functions of this position are to be consistent with and in support of Heartbeat's pro-life mission, vision, and Christian values.
 See complete listing here of duties here.
-Please send resume and cover letter to Betsy Wetherby at email@example.com.
+Please send resume and cover letter to Betsy Wetherby at firstname.lastname@example.org.

 Rescue Hotline Team Consultant - Seeking dedicated healthcare professionals to serve in our ministry of life through support of women seeking reversal of chemical abortion